QuangDuc-HUST/DL.20221.04.ActionRecognition/README.md

 ## Quick starts (on your local machine)
-*For more details, we also comment it in every files*
+*For more details, we also give the comments in every files*

 #### Build the simple `dataset` (download extracted frames data)